neuroinformatics-unit/photon-mosaic/docs/source/user_guide/dataset_discovery.md

 (user_guide/dataset_discovery)=
 # Dataset Discovery

 The `photon-mosaic` pipeline includes a flexible dataset discovery system that uses regex patterns to find and process datasets.
+This functionality allows users to process datasets with different naming conventions and structures other than the NeuroBlueprint specification.

 ## Configuration